-In the world of war, there are no confirmed or unconfirmed kills.
+In modern conflicts, from to time, you might read about a long sniper shot, but did you ever thought how are sniper kills confirmed?
+In the world of war, if you are looking realistically, there are no confirmed or unconfirmed kills.
 The whole thing is a misconception, a hoax, and a myth and it’s my opinion.
 You can accept it or not, but here is an explanation.

-Chris Kyle, America’s most famous sniper, wrote some controversies in his book about many facts.
+Chris Kyle, America’s most famous sniper, wrote some controversies in his book according to the media and witness who served at the same time as he did.
 He even wrote false claims about his military record regarding which medals he had received.
 His confirmed kills are most probably not exactly clear.

 The same goes for modern conflicts.
 During the wars in Bosnia and Kosovo, most of the fighters observed that their kills could never be clearly established.
 If you shoot someone, you can hardly go there and check the enemy’s soldier’s pulse.
 Therefore, a typical confirmed kills account of a soldier sounded more like “between one or two and fifty”.

 This is especially true for modern wars waged by global powers and its soldiers.
 To claim that a certain sniper has an exact number of kills is nonsense.